sydro/bookcase/README.md

 To run app with docker:

-* Create .env file with this variable:
+* Create .env file with these variables:

 ```
 GOOGLE_CLIENT_ID=...